villekf/OMEGA/README.md

 ## Citations

-If you wish to use this software in your work, at the moment cite the GitHub page.
-An article has been sent to peer review so this is expected to change in the near future.
+If you wish to use this software in your work, cite this paper: V-V Wettenhovi et al 2021 Phys.
+Med.
+Biol.
+66 065010.
+The peer reviewed (open access) paper on OMEGA can be found from https://doi.org/10.1088/1361-6560/abe65f.

 ## Acknowledgments